Alfriadox/Chair/README.md

 # Chair
-The desk chair that I sit on on a daily basis
+A desk chair that i designed